 Click n branches, where n is the number of existing branches.

-On the Branches page, in the row for the branch you want to delete, click Delete this branch icon.
+On the Branches page, in the row for the branch that you want to delete, click Delete this branch icon.

-After you have created a Branch, you can clone the files to your local repo and update them on your computer and commit (check in) the changes from within GitHub Desktop, or in the case of Markdown or other text files, you can edit them within GitHub and commit the changes online.
+After you have created a Branch, you can clone the files to your local repo, update them on your computer, and then check in the changes from the GitHub Desktop.
+If you are working with Markdown or other text files, you can edit them in GitHub, and then check in the changes online.

-To commit changes using GitHub Desktop
+To commit changes by using GitHub Desktop:

 Open GitHub Desktop.

-Select the repo containing your changes.
+Select the repo that contains your changes, and then click Changes.

-Click Changes.

-Select the changes you want to commit.

-In the Summary text box, write a short description of the change.
+Select the changes that you want to commit, and then in the Summary text box, write a short description of the change.

-In the Description text box, provide a more detailed description of the change, if needed.
+In the Description text box, write a more-detailed description of the change, if necessary.

-Click Commit to master.

-Click Sync to push the local changes to the online repo.
+Click Commit to master, and then click Sync to push the local changes to the online repo.

-To edit files and commit changes in the online repo
+To edit files and commit changes in the online repo:

-In Internet Explorer, navigate to the repo on GitHub.

-Select the file you want to edit.
+In Internet Explorer, navigate to the applicable repo on GitHub, and then select the file that you want to edit.

 Click the Edit this file icon.

-Make your changes in the Edit file tab of the webpage.

-Click Preview changes to view your proposed changes without committing them.
+Make your changes in the Edit file tab of the webpage, and then click Preview changes to view your proposed changes, without committing them.

-Under Commit changes, in the Update filename text box, enter a short description of the change.
+Under Commit changes, in the Update filename text box, enter a short description of the changes.

-In the Add an optional extended description... text box, enter a more detailed description of the change, if needed.
+In the Add an optional extended description... text box, enter a more detailed description of the change, if necessary, and then click Commit changes.

-Click Commit changes.

-To create a pull request
+To create a pull request:

-In Internet Explorer, navigate to the repo on GitHub.
+In Internet Explorer, navigate to the applicable repo on GitHub.

-Click Branch :branchname, and from the Branches list, select the branch you want from which you want to create a pull request.
+Click Branch :branchname, and then in the Branches list, select the branch for which you want to create a pull request.

-Click New pull request.

-On the Open a pull request page, the Title text box, update the name of the pull request if needed.
+Click New pull request, and then on the Open a pull request page, in the Title text box, update the name of the pull request, if necessary.

-On the Write tab, in the Leave a comment text box, provide a description of the proposed change.

-Click Create pull request.
+On the Write tab, in the Leave a comment text box, provide a description of the proposed change, and then click Create pull request.

-As noted previously, you can also comment on pull requests and commits made by other users.
-When you comment on a commit, you view a source diff of the file and comment on specific changes on a line-by-line basis, or comment on the entire commit.
+As we noted previously, you also can comment on pull requests and proposed changes (commit) that other users make.
+When you comment on a commit, you view a source diff of the file, and you then you can comment on specific changes on a line-by-line basis or on the entire commit.

-To review and comment on a pull request
+To review and comment on a pull request:

-In Internet Explorer, navigate to the repo on GitHub.
+In Internet Explorer, navigate to the applicable repo on GitHub.

 Click Pull requests n, where n is the number of active pull requests.

-Select the pull request you want to review.

-On the Write tab, in the Leave a comment text box, provide your comment.
+Select the pull request that you want to review, and then on the Write tab, in the Leave a comment text box, input your comment.

 Click Comment.

-To review and comment on a commit
+To review and comment on a commit:

 In Internet Explorer, navigate to the repo on GitHub.